ARTICLE ONE – NAME

 6.2 Director Responsibilities: Directors have a duty to act in the best interests of the organization and exercise a degree of diligence that an ordinarily prudent person would apply in a similar situation.

 6.3 Composition and Compensation: The Board of Directors shall consist of elected Directors numbering no more than 15 persons in total.
 An Executive Committee consisting of a President, Vice-President, Secretary, and Treasurer will be elected from among the Board of Directors.
-The Board members receive no compensation other than the reimbursement of pre-approved expenses.
+The Board members receive no compensation for service on the Board other than the reimbursement of pre-approved expenses.

 6.4 Meetings: The Board shall meet at least once every 3 months at an agreed upon time and location.
 An official Board meeting requires that each Board member have notice at least ten days in advance.

 6.5 Election of Board: An elected board development committee will identify prospective Directors and make recommendations for their election to the Board.
 The Board of Directors will approve the nomination of new members with a two-thirds majority vote.

 6.6 Term: A full term for a Board member shall be three years, and Board Members are eligible for re-election.
 Each board member shall serve in one of three classes: Class A, Class B, and Class C. Elections shall be staggered, such that each year one of the three classes is subject to reelection.
 OSN will maintain a Board member roster that indicates terms of service.

 6.7 Quorum: A simple majority of voting Board members shall constitute a quorum.